ioannisrpt/portsort/README.md

 # Triple Sort stocks into 2x2x2 portfolios based on  the market capitalization
-# of the last business day of the previous year ('CAP'), total annual return ('RET_total')
+# of the last business day of the previous year ('CAP'), total annual return
-# and daily median spread percentage ('SPREAD_PC_median') of the past year.
+# ('RET_total') and daily median spread percentage ('SPREAD_PC_median') of the
-# Entities conditional on size, are then sorted into 2x2 unconditional return and
+# past year.
+Entities conditional on size, are then sorted into 2x2
+# unconditional return and spread portfolios.
-# spread portfolios.
-If A, B, C are the characteristics in that exact order and
+# If A, B, C are the characteristics in that exact order and
 # '+', '|' correspond to intersection and conditionality of sets,
 # then conditional = [True, False] is  equivalent to (B + C)| A.
-# Type help(ps.PortSort.TripleSort) for more details.
+# Type help(PortSort.triple_sort) for more details.
-# NYSE breakpoitns are used for size and spread percentage but not for total return.
+# NYSE breakpoitns are used for size and spread percentage
+# but not for total return.
-portchar.TripleSort(firm_characteristics = ['CAP', 'RET_total', 'SPREAD_PC_median'],
+portchar.triple_sort(firm_characteristics=['CAP', 'RET_total', 'SPREAD_PC_median'],
                     lagged_periods = [1,1,1],
                     n_portfolios = [2,2,2],
                     quantile_filters = [['EXCHCD', 1], None, ['EXCHCD', 1]],